 In addition to skin overlying the penis, there are a couple of different fascial layers or coverings and, beginning from deep and moving superficially, we have the tunica albuginea – the deep fascia of the penis – otherwise called Bucks fascia; the superficial fascia of the penis, otherwise, called Dartos fascia; and skin.

 In this image, the tunica albuginea surrounding the corpora cavernosa and the corpus spongiosum is highlighted and each of the three erectile bodies of the penis are individually covered by this fibrous tissue.
+The tunica albuginea also covers the corpus spongiosum but is not visible in this image.
 Moving superficially, this image shows the deep fascia of the penis also called Buck’s fascia.
 This fascia surrounds all three erectile bodies together and some dorsal neurovascular structures run between the tunica albuginea and this Buck’s fascia.

 As well as surrounding all three erectile bodies, the deep fascia of the penis also runs between the cavernous bodies and the spongious body forming the highlighted structure we can see in this image, and this is called the intercavernous part of the deep fascia.

 In this image, a cut portion of the superficial fascia of the penis is highlighted and this layer which is the most superficial of the three fascial coverings also surrounds all three erectile bodies together.
 Some vessels enter the base of the penis and run longitudinally within the Dartos fascia forming a rich anastomotic network inside it.

 So we're going to now take a look again at the root of the penis where we'll find some associated muscles.
 And there are three paired muscles in the superficial perineal pouch of the urogenital triangle and they are the bulbospongiosus, the ischiocavernosus, and the superficial transverse perineal.
 So, let's get to them!